bhargavinb12/push_notification_nodeJS/README.md

 ```

-If a user starts following another user we'll write to `/followers/$followedUid/$followerUid`:
+If a user starts following another use, we'll write to `/followers/$followedUid/$followerUid`:

 ```
 /functions-project-12345